 Yesterday we explored making meaning clear using voice and body language.
 Today we will explore honesty in written communication.

-Discuss tactics such as suggestive comments, omission of information, lack of clarity, sarcasm, and fabrication.
-(For examples, see Handout One: Honesty in Writing.)
+Discuss persuasive tactics such as suggestive comments, big words and long sentences, omission of information, lack of clarity, sarcasm, and fabrication.
+(For examples, see the handout below, Honesty in Writing.)

-You may give the example that doctors have a reputation for obfuscation, or using unfamiliar vocabulary when talking to families in order to soften the language about a difficult diagnosis.
+You may give the example that doctors have a reputation for using unfamiliar vocabulary when talking to families in order to soften the language about a difficult diagnosis.

 After 5 minutes, they read their statement to a neighbor.

-After they share with a partner, have the partners discuss whether the statement felt sincere and honest.
-Ask for volunteers to share statements with the whole class.
+After they share with a partner, have the partners give feedback on whether the statement felt sincere and honest.
+Ask for volunteers to share statements with the whole group.

 Strand PHIL.I Definitions of Philanthropy